-We nearly spent New Year’s 2011 in Mykonos but were advised that Syros was the far better option.
+We planned to spend New Year’s in Mykonos but were advised that Syros was the far better option.
 So we rented an apartment for 4 days and had a great time exploring the island and town.
 New Year’s eve in Syros was a strange sight and we were forewarned ahead of time.
 Greeks like to spend midnight with their families.
 It’s only afterwards that they go out.
 So all the bars were shut before midnight, with only a few restaurants remaining open.
 We found a small restaurant to open the new year and had a lovely meal with warm Greek style hospitality.
 Bell asked for a rakomelo, which is basically warm grappa with honey and spices, and frequently found in Greece.
-While it wasn’t on their menu, just after midnight, the proprietor brought us some free of charge, as she had tracked some down from a neighbouring taverna and exclaimed “Kali Xronia!” (literally “Good Year” in Greek and what is said by everyone who wishes you well for New Year’s).
+While it wasn’t on their menu, just after midnight, the proprietor brought us some free of charge, as she had tracked some down from a neighboring taverna and exclaimed “Kali Xronia!” (literally “Good Year” in Greek and what is said by everyone who wishes you well for New Year’s).

 We left the restaurant at 12:30am and found a bar in the main square that had just opened for business.
 It was quiet when we arrived and we found a table next to the large window, with a great view of the excitement in the square.
 By 1:15am you could barely move inside and we were extremely lucky to have seats.
 Most people were well dressed and the vibe was festive.
 We stayed until almost 3am and moved to another bar on the opposite side of the square.
 By 4:30am the party had faded but was still going, comprised of virtually all locals.
 But we were fully spent and headed back to our apartment.
 The island had beaten us.